 Encouraged by William Penn’s offer of 5,000 acres of land in the colony of Pennsylvania and the freedom to practice their religion, the first Mennonites arrive in America aboard the Concord.
 They were among the first Germans to settle in the American colonies.

-The Mennonites, members of a Protestant sect founded by Menno Simons in the 16th century, were widely persecuted in Europe.
+The Mennonites, members of a Christian sect founded by Menno Simons in the 16th century, were widely persecuted in Europe.
 Seeking religious freedom, Mennonite Francis Daniel Pastorious led a group from Krefeld, Germany, to Pennsylvania in 1683 and founded Germantown, the pioneer German settlement in America and now part of the city of Philadelphia.
 Numerous other German groups followed, and by the American Revolution there were 100,000 Germans in William Penn’s former colony, more than a third of Pennsylvania’s total population at the time.